tillhainbach/spotitagger/README.md

 Add metadata to your local audio files using Spotify's metadatabase

 # installation and setup
-This project supports only python3!
+This project is tested only for python >=3.6!

 open a terminal and run:
 ```